BlueberryBuns/SSE-efficiency-comparison/README.md

 ## SISD - SIMD

 These are result of comparison between ***SISD*** and ***SIMD***.
-The testbench was running on the 8th gen. Intel Core i7.
+The testbench was run on the 8th gen. Intel Core i7.